Noettie/End-to-End-automated-CI-CD-Pipeline-utilizing-GitOps-PART-TWO/README.md

- ### :bookmark: This part of the project is the Continous Deployment part.
+ ### :bookmark: This part of the project is called Continous Deployment.

 ### Objectives